NickMcConnell/FAangband/docs/command.rst

 ================

 Repeat level feeling ('^F')
-  Repeats the feeling about the monsters in the dungeon level that you got when you first entered the level.
+  Repeats the feeling about the monsters in the level that you got when you first entered the level.
 If you have explored enough of the level, you will also get a feeling about how good the treasures are.